debops/debops/docs/defaults-configuration.rst

 Default variables: configuration
 ================================

-some of ``debops.mariadb`` default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.
+Some of ``debops.mariadb`` default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.